Skip to Main Content

 MLA citations may include a variety of components.
 Sources may be part of a larger source, called a container.
 Examples of containers may be a database, website, or a book.
 The following examples will show you how to identify these components and how to place and format them into a proper MLA citation.

-The examples in this tutorial include a DVD, a streaming video, and an online video, such as YouTube videos.
+The examples in this tutorial include a film, a streaming video in Films on Demand, and a video on YouTube.

-List the title of the video in italics.
+List the title of the film in italics.
 Capitalize the first word of the title, the first word of the subtitle, which comes after a colon, and all other important words.
 End with a period.
-This video has no subtitle.
+This film has no subtitle.

 Example:

-Next, identify the main contributor for this video.
-This is typically the director.
-You can find this information in the credits, on the DVD case, or by looking on IMDB.com, under Full Cast & Crew.
+Next, identify the main contributor for this film.
+This is usually the director.
+You can find this information in the credits, on a DVD case, or by looking on IMDB.com.

 Describe the role, followed by the name of the contributor, written in normal order—that is, first name and then last name.
 Examples include Directed by, Hosted by, or Performance by.
 End with a comma.
-You may include multiple contributors here if you wish.
-Simply separate each one with a comma.
+You may include multiple contributors here if you wish by separating each one with a comma, especially if your paper is focusing on another contributor, such as an actor.

 Example:

 Next, identify the publisher of the film.
 This is usually a production company or film studio.
 There can sometimes be several companies listed.
 IMDb.com can help identify the roles each company played.
-If they appear to have equal responsibility, include them both.
+Look in the Details section for the Production company.
+If two or more production companies appear to have equal responsibility, include them both.

 List the production company, followed by a comma.
 If you are listing two or more companies, separate them with a forward slash.